mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

 - [Serverless to Dedicated](#from-serverless-to-dedicated)

 ## From Shared-tier clusters to Flex

+### Post-Autoconversion Migration Procedure

+Shared-tier clusters will automatically convert in March 2025 or later to Flex clusters in Atlas, retaining all data.

+The following steps resolve the configuration drift in Terraform and does not affect the underlying cluster infrastructure:

+1. Find the import IDs of the Flex clusters: `{PROJECT_ID}-{CLUSTER_NAME}`, such as `664619d870c247237f4b86a6-flexClusterName`
+2. Add an import block per cluster to one of your `.tf` files:
+    ```terraform
+    import {
+    to = mongodbatlas_flex_cluster.this
+    id = "664619d870c247237f4b86a6-flexClusterName" # from step 1
+    }
+    ```
+3. Run `terraform plan -generate-config-out=flex_cluster.tf`.
+This should generate a `flex_cluster.tf` file with your Flex cluster in it.
+4. Run `terraform apply`.
+You should see the resource(s) imported: `Apply complete!
+Resources: 1 imported, 0 added, 0 changed, 0 destroyed.`
+5. Remove the "default" fields.
+Many fields of this resource are optional.
+Look for fields with a `null` or `0` value.
+6. Re-use existing [Terraform expressions](https://developer.hashicorp.com/terraform/language/expressions).
+All fields in the generated configuration have static values.
+Look in your previous configuration for:
+   - variables, for example: `var.project_id`
+   - Terraform keywords, for example: `for_each`, `count`, and `depends_on`
+7. Update the references from your previous cluster resource: `mongodbatlas_advanced_cluster.this.X` or `mongodbatlas_cluster.this.X` to the new `mongodbatlas_flex_cluster.this.X`.
+8. Update any shared-tier data source blocks to refer to `mongodbatlas_flex_cluster`.
+9. Replace your existing clusters with the ones from `flex_cluster.tf` and run

+    `terraform state rm mongodbatlas_advanced_cluster.this`

+    or `terraform state rm mongodbatlas_cluster.this`.

+    Without this step, Terraform creates a plan to delete your existing cluster.

+10. Remove the import block created in step 2.
+11. Re-run `terraform plan` to ensure you have no planned changes: `No changes.
+Your infrastructure matches the configuration.`

 ### Pre-Autoconversion Migration Procedure

 **NOTE:** We recommend waiting until March 2025 or later for Shared-tier clusters to autoconvert.